rapyuta-robotics/RapyutaSimulationPlugins/README.md

 # RapyutaSimulationPlugins

-Robot common assets which is used with rclUE
+Robot common assets used with rclUE

 ## Online documentation